What is dredging?

 Why dredge?

-- ensure supply and drainage of water;
+- ensure the supply and removal of water;

-- keeping waterways navigable;
+- keep waterways navigable;

 How to dredge?